NAU-OSS-Archive/CS499_Group_7-2018/Code of Conduct.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 7. Reporting Guidelines
-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. nip5@nau.edu.

 [LINK_TO_REPORTING_GUIDELINES]